Chyannetech/Weather-API/README.md

 ## Next Steps
 * Replace the weather API with the USDA Farmers Market API on home page.

-* The concept of Wellbrew has grown so much since starting my bootcamp at General Assembly in April 2022.
-I've learned a lot and will implement my ideas for this application in [Wellbrew 1.2](https://github.com/Chyannetech/Wellbrew-1.2))

 * Follow the progress [Here](https://trello.com/b/b2OoGCiU/wellbrew)

+#### The concept of Wellbrew has grown so much since starting my bootcamp at General Assembly in April 2022.
+I've learned so much since then and will work on implementing my ideas in [Wellbrew 1.2](https://github.com/Chyannetech/Wellbrew-1.2))

 ## Deployment
 Here's the link to this app [Wellbrew](https://bright-nasturtium-8b0073.netlify.app/)